elastic/kibana/x-pack/plugins/fleet/dev_docs/integrations_overview.md

 Each integration includes a `data_stream` directory that contains configuration for, well, [data streams](https://www.elastic.co/guide/en/elasticsearch/reference/current/data-streams.html).

 Data streams are a construct in Elasticsearch designed for storing "append-only" time series data across multiple backing indices.
-They give Elastic Agent an easy and performant way to ingest loggin and monitoring data into Elasticsearch.
+They give Elastic Agent an easy and performant way to ingest logs and metrics data into Elasticsearch.

 Inside of the `data_stream` directory, each data stream is defined as its own directory.
 For example, the Nginx integration's `data_stream` [directory](https://github.com/elastic/integrations/tree/main/packages/nginx/data_stream) contains three data streams: